MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-workspaces.md

 ![Choose an environment screen](media/ai-csi-qs-choose-environment.png)

-You can gain insights into multiple sets of customer service data by creating workspaces connected to different environments.
-For example, you could create workspaces for environments containing customer support information for specific areas, such as beauty products, retail, or banking.
+You can gain insights into multiple sets of customer service data by creating workspaces that each connect to a different environment.
+For example, you could create different workspaces for environments containing customer support information for specific areas, such as beauty products, retail, or banking.

 ![Multiple environments](media/ai-csi-multiple-environments.png)